TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 ## **❓FAQ**
 #### **1.How many instances of the program I can run simultaneously for same account?**
 I will recommend to host/run 3 or less than 3 (< 3) instances for each account because Cloudflare's API have request limits.
-Hosting/Running too many instances can cause "Too many Requests" error which indicates that API is getting too many requestes from the same account and that's why there is a cooldown timer of 20 seconds to prevent this.
+Hosting/Running too many instances can cause "429" error which indicates that API is getting too many requestes from the same account or IP and that's why there is a cooldown timer of 30-50 seconds to prevent this.
-#### **2.How to resolve "Too many request" error?**
+#### **2.How to resolve "429" error?**
-As already discussed above, Hosting/Running too many instances for same account cause this.
-So just switch off some instances and bring down the number to 3 or < 3 instances for the same account.
-Please refer to [Issue #3](https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED/issues/3) for more details on this.
+First make sure you are running 3 or less than 3 (<3) instances of this program for same account and if this error still persist then possible reason can be that you or platform where you hosted this program is making use of shared IPs, prefer using dedicated IPs.
+Try running this in your personal devices.
 #### **3.Will this program cause any kind of ban from Cloudflare?**
 No, this program NOT cause ban because it just use the API provided by Cloudflare for referral system.
 Neither this program create any type of load or bypass any limit set by Cloudflare for their API nor it hacks anything or changes any official record illegally.
 #### **4.I deployed it on a platform that allow setting Environment Variables, but program not accepting it?**